Pre-application protocol for councillors

 The meeting will normally be held on a Wednesday afternoon (as per the DTA).
 The meeting will be conducted as follows:

 - The meeting will be chaired by the development executive (DE) or development control manager (DCM).

 - The DE or DCM would introduce the purpose of the meeting and advise how it will be conducted.

-- Officers will confirm that the discussions will not bind the Council to make a particular decision and that views/opinions expressed are ‘made without prejudice’ to the future consideration of any application.
+- Officers will confirm that the discussions will not bind us to make a particular decision and that views/opinions expressed are made without prejudice to the future consideration of any application.

 - Members will be advised as to the confidentiality status of the proposal.

 - The developer will present their proposal (having first been viewed and approved by the DE or DCM).